Updated on January 5th, 2023 by Nikolaos Sismanis

 Given Altria’s exposure to recession-resistant products, it should hold up very well during the next downturn.

-Given Altria’s outlook for 2022, diluted EPS is expected to be $4.86.
-As a result, the company is expected to pay out 74% of its EPS to shareholders in the form of dividends.
-Since the company has strong adjusted operating companies income (OCI) margins, low CAPEX, little competition, and a very wide moat, it can afford to safely pay out a large portion of earnings.
-Altria has a target payout ratio of about 80%, which it is anticipating being under.
+Given Altria’s outlook for 2022, diluted EPS is expected to be $4.80.
+As a result, the company is expected to pay out 78% of its EPS to shareholders in the form of dividends.
+Since the company has strong adjusted operating companies income (OCI) margins, low CAPEX, little competition, and a very wide moat, it can afford to pay out a large portion of earnings safely.
+Altria has a target payout ratio of about 80%, which it anticipates being under.

 Altria’s long company history is a powerful conveyor of its dependability.
 It has increased its dividend each year for over five decades, a highly impressive performance.

 The company faces uncertainty due to the continued decline in smoking rates, but Altria has made investments to deal with the changing consumer landscape by expanding into new products such as heated tobacco, e-vapor, and cannabis.
 The company will be relying on these segments to fuel continued growth in the years to come.
-However, the company is currently facing challenges in the patent infringement case with British American Tobacco.
+The $2.7 billion deal with Philip Morris regarding the rights to the IQOS System lasting until the end of April 2024 should also help Altria.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: